 In 1959 Dr Henry Rongomau Bennett, a senior medical officer in an Auckland hospital, was refused a drink in the bar of a local hotel because he was Māori.
 Other hotels refused bookings from Māori.
 Rental properties were advertised for ‘Europeans only’, and in some places Māori were kept separate from Pākehā in cinemas and swimming pools.

 Māori migration and restored mana

 After 1945 increasing numbers of Māori moved to the city.
-This meant that Māori and Pākehā had greater contact as they intermingled in urban areas, and a new generation of Māori were brought up without significant contact with their cultural heritage.
+This meant that Māori and Pākehā had greater contact as they intermingled in urban areas, and a new generation of Māori grew up without significant contact with their cultural heritage.

 From the late 1960s Māori organisations, influenced by the American black civil-rights movement, challenged the way their culture and rights had been treated.
-They received support from Pākehā groups such as the Auckland Committee on Racism and Discrimination (ACORD), which did research into the discriminatory treatment of Māori.
+They received support from Pākehā groups such as the Auckland Committee on Racism and Discrimination (ACORD), which researched the discriminatory treatment of Māori.

 Attitudes to race relations changed between the late 1960s and the mid-1980s.
 The Race Relations Act 1971 prohibited discrimination on the basis of race, nationality or ethnic origin.
 A Race Relations Conciliator was appointed to set up procedures for investigating complaints about discrimination.
 Under the Human Rights Commission Act 1977, discrimination on the grounds of marital status, sex, religion and ethical belief also became illegal.
 Pākehā intolerance and institutional discrimination were extensively challenged.